Research (this page is still work in progress)

 My research interests are atomic/molecular cloud formation, filaments, high-mass star formation, and magnetic fields.

-While in recent years astronomers have studied many molecular filaments and clouds, the sites of star formation, Maggie remarkably shows no detection of molecular gas at all.
-Given its length of ≈1200 pc (~4000 light years), Maggie is the largest coherent object in the Milky Way that we know of.
+While in recent years astronomers have studied many molecular filaments and clouds, the sites of star formation, Maggie shows only little detection of molecular gas.
+Given its length of ≈1200 pc (~3900 light years), Maggie is the largest coherent object in the Milky Way that we know of.
 Maggie's formation history and whether it is an anomaly or an object of regular occurrence is still not understood.

 The HI/OH Recombination line survey of the inner Milky Way (THOR; Beuther et al. 2016, Wang et al. 2020a) is a large survey of the inner Galactic plane.
 The program includes observations of the HI 21cm line, four OH lines, 19 radio recombination lines, and the continuum emission between 1 and 2 GHz.
 The THOR observations cover the inner portion of the Milky Way's midplane at Galactic longitudes between 17 and 67 degrees and Galactic latitudes between -1.25 and +1.25 degrees.